Lupo-AI/hello-world/templates/template1.md

 ---

-We recommend using this template for any new project you are starting. <!-- html --> <!-- video -->
+We recommend using this template for any new project you are starting.

-Below we explain what it includes. <!-- video -->
+Below we explain what it includes.

 <!--
 We recommend using this template for any new project you are starting.
 Below we explain what it includes.